Hugh Trenchard, 1st Viscount Trenchard: Later years

 In the aftermath of the war, several American generals, including Henry H. Arnold and Carl Andrew Spaatz, asked Trenchard to brief them in connection with the debate which surrounded the proposed establishment of the independent United States Air Force.
 The American air leaders held him in high esteem and dubbed him the "patron saint of air power".
 The United States Air Force was formed as an independent branch of the American Armed Forces in 1947.

 After the Second World War, Trenchard continued to set out his ideas about air power.
 He also supported the creation of two memorials.
 For the first, the Battle of Britain Chapel in Westminster Abbey, he headed a committee with Air Chief Marshal Sir Hugh Dowding to raise funds for the furnishing of the chapel and for the provision of a stained glass window.
 The second, the Anglo-American Memorial to the airmen of both nations, was erected in St Paul's Cathedral, after Trenchard's death.
 In the late 1940s and early 1950s he continued his involvement with the United Africa Company, holding the chairmanship until 1953 when he resigned.
-He wrote the Introduction to the book Haig, Master of the Field (1953), an apologia for Douglas Haig's conduct of military operations during the First World War, who had come under increasing societal condemnation post-war for the scale of the British Army's casualties, written by General Sir John Davidson, Haig's former Operations Chief.
+He wrote the Introduction to the book Haig, Master of the Field (1953), an apologia for the Earl Haig's conduct of military operations during the First World War, who had come under increasing societal condemnation post-war for the scale of the British Army's casualties, written by General Sir John Davidson, Haig's former Operations Chief.
 From 1954, during the last two years of his life, Trenchard was partially blind and physically frail.